webrtc-for-the-curious/webrtc-for-the-curious/content/docs/01-what-why-and-how.md

 ### Securing the transport layer with DTLS and SRTP

 Now that we have bi-directional communication (via ICE), we need to make our communication secure!
 This is done through two more protocols that also pre-date WebRTC; DTLS (Datagram Transport Layer Security) and SRTP (Secure Real-Time Transport Protocol).
 The first protocol, DTLS, is simply TLS over UDP (TLS is the cryptographic protocol used to secure communication over HTTPS).
-The second protocol, SRTP, is used to ensure encryption of RTP (Real-Time Transport Protocol) data packets.
+The second protocol, SRTP, is used to ensure encryption of RTP (Real-time Transport Protocol) data packets.

 First, WebRTC connects by doing a DTLS handshake over the connection established by ICE.
 Unlike HTTPS, WebRTC doesn't use a central authority for certificates.
 It simply asserts that the certificate exchanged via DTLS matches the fingerprint shared via signaling.
 This DTLS connection is then used for DataChannel messages.